All About Recycling and Reclamation Workers

-Recycling & Reclamation Worker Example Prepare and sort materials or products for recycling.
+Recycling & Reclamation Worker Job Description Prepare and sort materials or products for recycling.
 Identify and remove hazardous substances.
 Dismantle components of products such as appliances.

 - Operate balers to compress recyclable materials into bundles or bales.